Road Trip in Georgia

 Texting & Driving in Georgia

-It is illegal for any driver who is 18 years old or younger to text or use any wireless telecommunication device while driving in Georgia.
+It is illegal for any driver to text or use any wireless telecommunication device while driving in Georgia.

 This requirement is only waived in a state of emergency, such as when reporting a: